FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 represents the divergence of the the two branches that were merged.
 This is not what you want.
 You want to revert the parent of the merge commit that represents the new, old, SDK version.

+A Short Digression on Tags
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+A tag is simply a named pointer to a commit, that unlike a branch pointer, or HEAD, never moves.
+Since a commit is a snapshot in time of an entire workspace, this allows a developer to *tag* a point in time in an immutable fashion.
-Versions in the SDK follow a standard `semantic versioning <https://semver.org/>`_ scheme.
-When a new SDK version is released, the FTC engineering team pushes a release candidate branch to FIRST-Tech-Challenge/FtcRobotController, then merges that branch into master.
+*FIRST* uses tags to track SDK versions through a standard `semantic versioning <https://semver.org/>`_ naming scheme.
+When a new
+SDK version is released, the FTC engineering team pushes a release candidate branch to FIRST-Tech-Challenge/FtcRobotController, then merges that branch into master.
 This results in two commits, the new SDK version commit that contains all the good stuff, and a merge commit representing the merge from the candidate branch into master.
 The release is then formally cut, where a tag is then created, on the merge commit.

 Tags from remotes are not automatically copied into a repository on a clone.
 To retrieve tags execute.